-By Jason Palmer, Senior Managing Consultant, PFM Asset Management LLC
+By Jason Palmer, Senior Managing Consultant with PFM

 To that end, we have provided a list of seven key items and questions that may help your board develop its own annual investment fiduciary checklist.

 - Is it flexible and structured for the long term?

 - Does our organization rely greatly on the income generated from the endowment portfolio?

 - How could future investment market performance influence our spending plans?